reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 We discuss testing in production a lot.
 Testing in production does not imply releasing code without tests and crossing one's fingers.
 Instead, it refers to the capacity to test actual features with real data in a real environment using real people.

-Because they have given their QA and UAT teams the freedom to test features in a genuine production environment before making them available to the rest of their user base, some of our most productive users can deploy to production multiple times per day.
-There is no impact on other users and no need to perform a complete rollback when QA or UAT finds a bug.
+Because they have given their QA and UAT teams the freedom to test features in a genuine production environment before making them available to the rest of their user base, some of our most productive users can deploy directly to production multiple times per day.
+There is no impact on other users and no need to perform a complete rollback when QA or UAT tester finds a bug.

 The real strength of feature flags lies in this.
 No matter how many times you test your software using automation, you will never be able to detect every fault.
 But the confidence to be able to continue delivering features to consumers securely and quickly comes from being able to turn a feature off when you discover an issue in production in real-time.